 This site focuses exclusively on remote job listings, so simply select your desired category of profession (education, engineering or human resources, among others).
 Clicking on “Apply for Job” will take you directly to the company’s site.

 After your initial search, stay on top of new job listings by signing up for a weekly or monthly email update.

 Although many of these listings link back to Indeed, this site’s filter options can help you refine your search and find jobs that best fit your skills and interests.

 You’ll see full-time, part-time or contract work in a variety of categories including account management, consulting, finance and recruiter.
 Once you choose your niche, filter jobs by posting date to avoid reading expired listings.

 As a fun bonus, the site helps you calculate how much money and time you’ll save each year by working from home.

 Although this site is mostly known as a message board for developers, it also hosts a number of location-independent gigs.

-Head on over to “Developer Jobs” at the top right of your screen.
+Head on over to “Developer Jobs” at the top left of your screen.
 You can also search by contract gig or permanent options.